Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 St James's Street, Burnley, Lancs (No. 160, 1924) >

-<^ Company bosses found they had to adapt the standard Woolworth look if they were to get permission to build in locations like Lincoln's Stonebow (No. 156, 1924)
+<^ Woolworth had to adapt the standard store styling to secure permission to build in the historic City of Lincoln (No. 156, 1924)

 Weymouth in Devon (No. 139) and Kensington High Street in West London (No. 162) , which opened in 1923 and 1924 respectively